Annual hot air balloon festival draws global audience to US

 The weather was perfect when he got to New Mexico, said Dennis, who flew under the alias “Captain Phairweather.”
 He was quoted at the time as saying he had brought good weather with him.

-He’s on the hook again, as pilots hope predictions for opening weekend are fair.
+He was on the hook again, as pilots hope predictions for the rest of opening weekend are fair.

 “Ballooning is infectious,” Dennis said, describing being aloft like drifting in a dream, quietly observing the countryside below.